jupiter-munoz/claude-code-composer-prompts/data-model/create-data-model.md

 ☐ Enhancement rationale clearly documented

 **Output Completeness Validations:**
-☐ YAML syntax is valid and parseable
-☐ All entities have complete attribute definitions
+☐ YAML syntax is valid and parseable by standard YAML parsers ☐ No string concatenation using "and" outside of quotes ☐ Multiple source quotes use YAML list syntax: ["quote1", "quote2"] ☐ All special characters in strings are properly quoted ☐ All entities have complete attribute definitions
 ☐ All foreign key relationships explicitly defined
 ☐ Enhanced properties applied where beneficial